John Gamble Kirkwood Award

 Beyond his scholarly interests was Kirkwood’s clear vision of what education in chemistry should be.
 His arrival here initiated a resurgence of Yale Chemistry.
 He improved the support for research, democratized the teaching assignments, modernized the system of mentorship of graduate students, and vigorously recruited outstanding faculty.
 Under his leadership, this department became an active center of chemical education and research.
 His own powers as a teacher are perhaps best documented by the students he turned out, at least nine of whom became members of the National Academy.
 Just to calibrate you, I would point out that this is a phenomenal number; among chemists, I believe that the only other mentor to produce that many was R. B. Woodward.
 Although Kirkwood’s stay at Yale ended all too soon, the goals of excellence he set for us during his eight years here still guide the department’s aspirations.

-*As of 2022, twenty-eight recipients and thirteen Nobel Prize winners.
+*As of 1996, twenty-six recipients and twelve Nobel Prize winners.